JyothisJayanth/Torrent2Gdrive/README.md

-# What is this repo about?😆
+# What is this repo about?

-BY @Mariodevs
 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 # Inspiration